DaveLiddament/sarb/docs/NewResultsParser.md

         try {
             $analysisResultsAsArray = JsonUtils::asArray($resultsAsString);
         } catch (JsonParseException $e) {
-            throw new InvalidFileFormatException('Not a valid JSON format');
+            throw new InvalidContentTypeException('Not a valid JSON format');
         }

         $analysisResults = new AnalysisResults();